yfyangseu/yfyangseu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final-year Ph.D. candidate in Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/) in the [Perception and Neurodynamics Laboratory (PNL)](https://pnlwang.github.io/pnl/index.html).
+I'm a final-year Ph.D. candidate in Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/).
 My research interests are in robust automatic speech recognition, speech separation, and self-supervised learning.

 I will be on the job market for full-time research-oriented industry positions (Research Scientist / Research Engineer / Machine Learning Engineer) starting Summer 2026, with a preference for San Francisco Bay Area roles.